 Peacock Bass Gear

 Fishing Rods and Reels - Acute Angling provides properly balanced spinning and baitcasting gear for its clients, at no charge, in each of its operations.
 It is not necessary to bring your own gear.
-All of operations have fishery specific, quality equipment on hand for your use.
+All of our operations have fishery specific, quality equipment on hand for your use.
 That being said, many anglers love their personal fishing toys and hate to leave them behind.
 We also realize that anglers are often more skillfull with gear that they are accustomed to.
 With that being said, anglers are perfectly welcome to bring their own rods and reels.

 If you're bringing your own, a good rule of thumb is that if someone who’s never been to the Amazon recommends it for peacock bass, it’s probably too heavy.
-Tackle shops unfailing make this mistake.
+Tackle shops unfailingly make this mistake.
 Because of this fish’s legitimately well-deserved reputation, the knee-jerk reaction is that it must be fought with extra heavy gear.
 Not a good idea!
 Anglers will quickly discover that peacock bass fishing means a long day of casting lures, making fast, aggressive retrieves and fighting numerous pugnacious fish.
 After cast number 200, or retrieve number 350, heavy gear will begin to take its toll on anyone.

 Peacock bass gear should be tailored to the size of the lure thrown, not the reputation of the fish pursued.
 Ranging from ½ to over 2 ounces, the principle lure types demand a broad range of tackle capability.
 Anglers often ask, "Which is better for peacocks, spinners or baitcasters?"
 The answer is both.
 Each type can perform satisfactorily alone, but a mix is even better.
 Casting accuracy is important for successfully catching peacock bass in the structure they frequent.
 If you're comfortable and skillful with both types, you can truly tailor your tackle to your pattern and presentation.
 Our best recommendations are as follows;